sto15/example/README.md

 # example
-An example repository for the graduate school GitHub course
+An example repository for the Imperial College Graduate School GitHub course

 sync a local and remote branch